wighawag/blog-ipfs/webapp/drafts/ethereum-and-gas.md

 By the way, 1/64 is not that small.
 If an inner call require 6,400,000 gas, the _caller_ would still have 100,000 gas to carry on after the _callee_'s call fails.

 As far as I know this vulnerability is not explained properly anywhere.
 Interestingly enough as I mentioned, it affects several projects already, including almost every smart contract wallet and meta-transaction implementation out there.
-It also affects (but to a less extent) EIP-165 whose example implementation exemplify the issue, see [here](https://github.com/ethereum/EIPs/pull/881#issuecomment-491677748).
+It also affects EIP-165 (but to a less extent, because for practical purpose it might never matter) whose example implementation exemplify the issue, see [here](https://github.com/ethereum/EIPs/pull/881#issuecomment-491677748).

 It was first reported as part of a Gnosis Safe bug bounty on [Solidified.io](https://solidified.io) back in March 2019, see [bug report](https://web.solidified.io/contract/5b4769b1e6c0d80014f3ea4e/bug/5c83d86ac2dd6600116381f9).
 Solidified agreed on the importance of the bug.
 Unfortunately Gnosis Safe team did not officially announce the issue that affects their users.
 The issue, later posted on github [here](https://github.com/gnosis/safe-contracts/issues/100) remains unanswered.
 It is also worth noting that the [formal verification](https://github.com/gnosis/safe-contracts/blob/78494bcdbc61b3db52308a25f0556c42cf656ab1/docs/Gnosis_Safe_Formal_Verification_Report_1_0_0.pdf) performed by [Runtime Verification](https://runtimeverification.com) for Gnosis, did not found the issue even though the contract code explicitly attempts to perform the check that enough gas is given to the transaction, see line 101 [here](https://github.com/gnosis/safe-contracts/blob/5a8b07326faf30c644361c9d690d57dbeb838698/contracts/GnosisSafe.sol#L101).